paddy-seismic/retreat/README.md

     └── update.py
 ```

-Next, check and install all the required software and packages.
+Next, check and install all the required software and packages by following the instructions in next section.

 #### Requirements